GoodAI/goodai-ltm/README.md

 * `confidence`: If a query-passage matching model is available, this is the probability assigned by the model.
 * `metadata`: Metadata associated with the retrieved text, if any.

-## Detailed examples
+## Detailed example

-For a more detailed view of how the memory works, let us revisit the storage and retrieval of text passages.
+For a slightly more detailed view of how the memory works, let us revisit the storage and retrieval of text passages.

-### Storage

     text_example = """\
     Jake Morales: Hey Archie, what do you think about teaming up with me and Isaac Coax?